BETSRG/GHEDesigner/README.md

   depth requirement of boreholes,
 - can make automated conversion of hourly loads to an improved hybrid time step representation ([Cullin and Spitler 2011](https://doi.org/10.1016/j.geothermics.2011.01.001)), and
-- is under continuing development at Oklahoma State University (OSU), Oak Ridge National Laboratory (ORNL), and National Renewable Energy Laboratory (NREL).
+- is under continuing development at Oklahoma State University (OSU), Oak Ridge National Laboratory (ORNL), and the National Renewable Energy Laboratory (NREL).
 (GLHEPRO remains under development at OSU.)

 ## Background